-On July 13, 1991, the Cherokee Nation Language and Cultural Preservation Act #10-91 was signed, providing for the promotion and preservation of Cherokee language, history, and culture.
+On July 13, 1991, the Cherokee Nation Language and Cultural Preservation Act was signed, providing for the promotion and preservation of Cherokee language, history and culture.
 The Act formally recognized that the survival of a people is dependent upon their capacity to preserve and protect their culture and language.

-In 2010, the Cherokee Nation accepted the charter of Tsalagi Tsunadeloquasdi making it the first Oklahoma public school for Cherokee language Immersion.
+In 2010, the Cherokee Nation accepted the charter of Tsalagi Tsunadeloquasdi making it the first Oklahoma charter school for Cherokee language Immersion and to keep a high standard of curriculum.

 Requirements